Festival Board

 BARRY COBBS

-Barry Cobbs, a Rogers native, is a Writer, Director, and Producer of film and television.
-He began his career in Los Angeles at 20th Century Fox Television on shows including In Living Color, King Koopa, and The Arsenio Hall Show for Fox, Three Blind Dates for MTV, Mama's Family and Hollywood Squares in syndication, and Double Dare for Nickelodeon.
-Barry’s Producing credits include Totally Hidden Video for Warner Television, pilots and specials for NBC Productions, Disney, and CBS, TV.COM for USA, CNET Central for CNBC, and concert broadcasts of The Zac Brown Band, Blink 182, Gym Class Heroes, My Morning Jacket, and KISS for AT&T. StudioChunky is a proud sponsor of the Rogers Short Film Festival, where Barry serves as Festival Director.
+Barry was born and raised in Rogers, Arkansas, where he started making films in third grade.
+Thanks to talented instructors, he received a bachelor's degree in film production from the University of Missouri and a master's degree in film production from the University of Texas at Austin.
+His career began in Los Angeles at 20th Century Fox Television on shows including In Living Color, King Koopa, and The Arsenio Hall Show on Fox, Three Blind Dates for MTV, Mama’s Family and Hollywood Squares for syndication, and Double Dare for Nickelodeon.
+As a producer, Barry has worked on television series, specials and films for Warner Brothers, Disney, CNET, NBC Productions, CNBC, Castle Rock, CBS, and concert broadcasts of The Zac Brown Band, Blink 182, Gym Class Heroes, My Morning Jacket and KISS for AT&T. StudioChunky is a proud sponsor of the Rogers Short Film Festival where Barry serves as Festival Director.

 MIKE DAY